 High Production Volume (HPV) Chemical Challenge Program

-The information resulting from this program will be made available to the public, fulfilling the commitment of EPA and the chemical and oil and natural gas industries to the publics' right-to-know.
-A publicly available database, which is now being developed, will be filled over the next several years with summaries of existing and new information on the hazardous characteristics of each chemical.
+The information resulting from this program is now available to the public, fulfilling the commitment of EPA and the chemical and oil and natural gas industries to the public's right to know.
+A publicly available database is also being developed, and will be filled over the next several years with summaries of existing and new information on the hazardous characteristics of each chemical.
 With this information, EPA and others will then be able to better characterize the potential for adverse effects on plant, animal, and human health and the environment.
 EPA has stated that the availability of this information is vitally important to the public so that citizens better understand the chemical hazards in their communities, workplaces, and homes.

 Oil and Natural Gas Industry’s Role

-The consortium will facilitate the acquisition of existing information and the development of new data to provide the public with information on the HPV substances generated or imported by the petroleum industry.
-The Petroleum HPV Testing Group works in conjunction with EPA, other trade associations, and non-government organizations to meet the HPV challenge, using the best scientific means available.
+The consortium facilitated the acquisition of existing information and the development of new data to provide the public with information on the HPV substances generated or imported by the petroleum industry.
+The Petroleum HPV Testing Group worked in conjunction with EPA, other trade associations, and non-government organizations to meet the HPV challenge, using the best scientific means available.

 Strategic Health Research

 API's health research activities and programs support the oil and natural gas industry in its commitment to a shared responsibility for the industry's environmental, health and safety performance.
 The varied programs that are supported by API research are used by API, its member companies and others to protect workers and communities surrounding their facilities, and are often used by regulatory agencies in their similar efforts.